-In the context of a school only this year opening to Year 12 however, we do believe this is a really impressive school.
+We do believe this is a really impressive school.
 School leadership, most notably in the shape of Glen Radojkovich, is a strength.
 Facilities too are top notch: Children have everything they need to academically and humanly explore the curriculum and broader whole child areas across the Arts, Sciences, Technology and Sport.

 Perhaps most importantly, at GEMS International School Al Khail, the children are truly happy, and teachers committed to them.
 This shows.

 So, a good and promising school, one we think that deserves short-listing for parents set on an all-through International Baccalaureate education.

 We think in this case the last words should be left to Mr Radojkovich in describing his school: